-In 2012-2013 the board, in conjunction with representatives of Co-op stakeholders (members, employees, suppliers and the community in general) developed a vision of what the Co-op should look like in 2020.
+In 2020, the board, developed a vision of what the Co-op should look like in 2025.
 This statement is aspirational and lays the foundation for strategic planning efforts.

 While these principles provide a template for how the Co-op should operate, many also lend themselves to specific goals.
 These goal-oriented elements have been expanded into a more formal Strategic Plan that includes specific metrics and targets.